joezuntz/senior-honours-2022/readme.txt

     cosmosis-build-standard-library

-Now when you start a new work session, do this:
+Now when you start a new work session, do this (before starting ipython notebook):

     conda activate ./env
+    source cosmosis-configure